genie-tooling/genie-tooling/docs/guides/using_guardrails.md

     *   Checked by `genie.run_command()` after a tool and its parameters have been determined by the command processor, but before execution and before HITL (if HITL is also active).

 **Behavior on "block":**
-*   If an input guardrail blocks, the operation (e.g., LLM call) is prevented, and an error or specific response indicating the block is returned.
+*   If an input guardrail blocks, the operation (e.g., LLM call) is prevented, and a `PermissionError` is typically raised by the `Genie` facade method.
 *   If an output guardrail blocks, the original output is replaced with a message indicating it was blocked (e.g., `"[RESPONSE BLOCKED: Reason]"`).
-*   If a tool usage guardrail blocks, the tool execution is prevented, and an error is typically returned.
+*   If a tool usage guardrail blocks, the tool execution is prevented, and an error is typically returned by `genie.run_command()` or `genie.execute_tool()`.

 ## Built-in Guardrails